confluentinc/ksql/design-proposals/klip-33-key-format.md

            data ksqlDB can work with.
 Extending the set of key formats ksqlDB supports immediately opens up the use of ksqlDB with previously incompatible datasets.

-## Outstanding questions / decisions:

-* DataGen: Do we end-of-life our DataGen in favour of the datagen connector or update DataGen to support other key formats?
-  - switching to th datagen connector is more work.
-  - enhancing DataGen may be redundant work.
-  - we could choose to do neither in the scope of this KLIP, leaving DataGen only publishing `KAFKA` format, if acceptable.

-* Cost based optimiser: Do we price the cost of repartitioning tables _slightly_ less than streams?
-  Based on the BIG _assumption_ that streams, _on average_, see higher throughput than tables.

-* How to handle key-less streams?
-If the default key format is one that supports the schema registry, should we / can we register an empty schema?
-If not, how can we differentiate a missing schema, i.e. an error, from a key-less stream?

 ## Motivation and background

 Data stored in Kafka has a key and a value.
 These can be serialized using different formats, but are